MapRVA/.github/profile/README.md

 We welcome anyone to join us!
 - Feel free to join our channel, `#local-rva` on the [OpenStreetMap US Slack](https://openstreetmap.us/get-involved/slack/)
 - We meet in-person every other week, announced on [our Mastodon](https://en.osm.town/@maprva)
+- Learn more about what we do on the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/wiki/Richmond,_Virginia)